Get Your Patents and Trademarks Registered

 Here are our most popular FAQ's on working with our IP firm

-Need an NDA to talk to a patent attorney?No. It's a common question I get from startups, inventors, entrepreneurs and basically anyone starting up a new venture who hasn't already worked with our firm.
+Need NDA to talk to us?No. It's a common question I get from startups, inventors, entrepreneurs and basically anyone starting up a new venture who hasn't already worked with our firm.
 In most cases, a well drafted non-disclosure agreement (NDA) is a prudent way to protect your idea as you're talking to service providers.
 Attorneys, however, are governed by strict rules and codes of professional conduct relating to communications with clients (e.g., see California Evidence Code Section 952, California Rules of Professional Conduct Rule 3-100, and California Business and Professions Code Section 6068).

 What if you wish to consult with different patent attorneys before engaging the right one?